dart-archive/angulardart.org/site/tutorial/05-ch03-component.markdown

 the features stay the same.

 <h5 id="map"><code>map</code></h5>
-It can be used to described the bindings for the component.
-Later in this chapter fields annotations will be used to the bindings.
-Those are two ways to describe your bindings - some might find annotations more expressive.
+You can be use the <code>map</code> option to describe the bindings for the component.
+Later in this chapter you'll see another option for describing bindings: field annotations.

 <hr class="spacer" />